A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles. Christopher Reeve

 “Fears are educated into us, and can, if we wish, be educated out.” – Karl Augustus Menninger

-What do we do about fear when it seems like it has paralyzed us?
+What do we do when it seems like fear has paralyzed us?

 Reflect on it.
 It’s awfully hard to face your fears when you can’t tell what they are.
 When something in your life seems so scary that it feels like you can’t do anything about it, you need to allow yourself time to reflect and find the real fear.
 It’s probably not what you assumed.
 Many times we think our fears are easy and tangible to identify, only to reflect and find that we’re actually scared of the idea behind something rather than the thing itself.